Posts

 Image

-I went to this movie after reading mixed reviews about it.
+I went to The Mortal Instruments: City of Bones after reading mixed reviews about it.
 Though there were mixed reviews about the books as well, and those I liked.
 Okay, the first three.
 I haven't read on, as I felt it should have ended there.
 Moving on...
 When I watch a movie that is based on a book, I don't try to compare it to the book too much.
 They are two different mediums, and something that may work in a book, doesn't work in a movie.
 What is important is for the movie to give back the main story line of the book, the feel of the book, and to stand on its own, so that people who don't read the books understand it as well.
 The story line I had a problem with.
 Partly, because I read the book over a year ago, and I don't remember much of it.
 I'm pretty sure the end was different, but that I understand because of the time.
 They did commit a major sin though.
-They revealed a very important plot point, in fact, I think more than one, that doesn't get revealed until the next book...
+They revealed a very important plot point, in fact, I think more than one, that doesn't get ...

 Itazura na Kiss ~ Love in Tokyo (JDrama) * * * * *